A24Group/ssGWT-lib/src/org/ssgwt/client/ui/datagrid/README.md

     table.addColumn(nameColumn, "Name");
 ```

-Add a column with a FilterSortHeader can be done in 2 different ways
+Add a column with a FilterSortHeader can be done in 2 different ways.
+Filter will need to be class variables because they are required in the filter change event handler.
+This is because all
+filter will not have the same functions available to retrieve filter criteria as it is not the work of the data
+grid to handle this.
+Check the Filter change event section.
 ```
+    TextFilter nameColumnFilter = new TextFilter();

     TextColumn<Contact> nameColumn = new TextColumn<Contact>() {
         @Override
         public String getValue(Contact object) {